 The best character development though I’ve got to give to Azula.
 I think her development was wonderfully written.
 All the little hints and moments of foreshadowing that culminate in this girl losing her mind.
 We get a wonderful back story to her character — her relationship with her mother, her moral view of the world and the reason she treats her friends a certain way.
 All of it flows smoothly to a believable conclusion of her having a mental breakdown.
 Character development A+ from me.

-Anonymous asked: You know that drawing by pugletto going around?
+Anonymous said: You know that drawing by pugletto going around?
 I think it was a kataang blog that really started a fight over it and I didn't get it.
 I'm a multi shipper, and the artist herself is, I think?
 She draws a bunch of kataang too, but for some reason, because she's a zutara shipper too, the op made it all about shipping? what's you opinion on all of that?

 Oh this was ages ago.
 I can’t be bothered to do a long drawn out approach, so I’ll just keep to the bare minimum.
 I think the artist took her style waaaay too seriously, just cause you draw a character in a certain way doesn’t mean he should therefore look like that.